clouduol/cloneFileSystemTree/README.md

 This windows batch file will clone complete file system tree of your windows.
 However, it may be very slow.
 For example, 2 hours.
 You can change variables cloneRootDirectory and cloneRootDirectory2 to decide where to store file system tree.
 ## clonePartialFileSystemTree.bat
 This windows batch file will clone file system tree of your windows, and you can set clone directory depth.
 It is much faster than cloneCompleteFileSystemTree.bat.
-For example, 30 minutes.
+For example, 30 minutes,even 3 minutes.
 You can change variables cloneRootDirectory and cloneRootDirectory2 to decide where to store file system tree.
 You can change variable maxDepth to decide clone directory depth, smaller,faster.
 ## CAUTION